 Have you ever had an issue working with the WinEvent passive monitor?
 You are not alone.
 Since the WinEvent passive monitors are using WMI to get their information, there can be a lot of outside variables to take into account.
 Are you using the proper credentials?
 Are your forward and reverse DNS entries correct?
 Is WMI properly allowed through the firewall on both ends?
-In a sense, depsite being called a passive monitor the WinEvent listener in WhatsUp Gold is not “passive”.
+In a sense, depsite being called a passive monitor the WinEvent listener in WhatsUp® Gold is not “passive”.

 The way it works is it registers for events. i.e. you want to collect all Event ID 1234.
 You create a WinEvent passive monitor, you apply it to a device.
-Then WhatsUp Gold tells the device “If you receive Event ID 1234, tell me and give me the output”.
-However WhatsUp Gold is checking to ensure the connection for this registration is there every 60 seconds by default regardless of whether or not the connection has been broken.
+Then WhatsUp® Gold tells the device “If you receive Event ID 1234, tell me and give me the output”.
+However WhatsUp® Gold is checking to ensure the connection for this registration is there every 60 seconds by default regardless of whether or not the connection has been broken.
 Since the WinEvent listener is dependent upon this connection existing it is possible to miss up to 60 seconds of events whenever the connection is broken.
-For example, a reboot of the device or a restart of the WhatsUp Gold services.
+For example, a reboot of the device or a restart of the WhatsUp® Gold services.

-From here, restart SNMP and you are all set.
+Restart the Windows ‘SNMP Service’ and you are all set.
+From here on out, your desired Windows Events will also generated SNMP traps.
 When those events come in, the system will send a SNMP trap to whatever is configured in the ‘Traps’ tab of the SNMP service on that server.

 And apply it to the device.
 Note: In this example, I am listening for that event ID and matching a certain description.
 These examples are looking for logon/logoff security events.
 Here is a list of logon types.
 Its important to consider formatting of the event description when adding a ‘match on’.
 Logon Type: 10 must be formatted with many spaces…copy and paste works best, for reference: Logon Type: 10